alexbernier17/esspera/README.md

 - IBM Environmental Intelligence Suite (Standard Suite + Premium Weather Data APIs) - Get historical and forecast weather data

 ## Contributing
+Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/Julie-Saurat/esspera/tags).